 Because data warehouses can provide the answers to frequently-repeated queries, they protect legacy systems — the primary computing resources and data stores — from strain.
 Businesses can leverage existing investments for much longer — a major cost saving.

 Data warehouses, especially those in the cloud, scale well to explosive growth trends.
 Bottlenecks in the ability to analyze, model, forecast, and report directly impact both a business’ agility and the bottom line.

-A chef de cuisine keeps short-term data — meal order tickets — to keep the kitchen workers on track and to ensure courses come out in an orderly fashion.
+To use an analogy from the restaurant world, a chef de cuisine keeps short-term data — meal order tickets — to keep the kitchen workers on track and to ensure courses come out in an orderly fashion.
 They also keep inventory calendars, capturing the quantities of the most-ordered dishes to have proper supplies ordered and delivered appropriately.
-In this way they buttress their domain knowledge with historical insight.
+In this way they back their domain knowledge up with historical insight.
 Successful chefs are prepared for the seasonal spikes in demand for pumpkin soup or roast turkey.

 Similarly, a company’s institutional knowledge, often held in the recollections of senior employees, provides invaluable insight through experience and intuition.
 This intuition can be expanded and enhanced by data-driven decision-making — driven by data captured over time, from a variety of sources.
 Numbers from past sales pitches, inventory counts, and generated revenue are precisely the types of historical data that data warehouses deliver for key performance analysis, modeling, and forecasting.

 Just-in-time manufacturing and parts delivery are an integral part of modern business.
 Being able to predict what’s needed ahead saves the costs of procuring and acquiring resources, be they pumpkins and turkey or server space and network bandwidth.
 Buying things at the very last minute, after the need comes to light, is both expensive and prone to break business processes.